 Always monitor your GPU temp while mining

-The miner program for GPU mining display power which the graphic cards are consuming.
+The miner program for GPU mining displays the power that the graphic cards are consuming.
 Along with this feature these programs you can also check GPU temp.
 But as a precautionary measure, you should have MSI Afterburner, VRAM, or CPUID GPU-Z to monitor GPU temperature.

 Regularly clean your mining rigs